 Now if you’re thinking whole grains = heavy as a brick bread, think again.
 We’re talking no-fuss sourdoughs with warm crusty outsides and soft, chewy insides, cookies, lattice encrusted pies, sprouted flour shortbread cookies, fluffy biscuits and more!
 And of course these little morsels are completely different than industrial products filled with anti-nutrients such as phytic acid.

 In their natural state grains contain important minerals such as iron, magnesium and zinc plus vitamin E and B-complex vitamins.
 But they also contain potent anti-nutrients (such as phytates) that bind with the minerals in our bodies and deplete our overall nutrition stores.
 Does this sound absolutely awful to you?
 It did me, so I swore of grains for awhile.
 But as I confessed last week I flip-flopped after doing a serious re-evaluation.

 For me, it’s not that grains offer nutrients that can’t be found elsewhere.
-It’s that I am feeling the need to increase my carb intake (for a great explanation of why carbs are essential check out Why I Ditched Low Carb).
+It’s that I am feeling the need to increase my carb intake.
 Potatoes and starchy veggies such as carrots and winter squash can totally get the job done, but honestly I think I’m ready for a hot slice of sourdough slathered in butter!

 But what about those anti-nutrients?
 By using traditional preparation methods such as soaking, sprouting and souring we are able to neutralize phytates and enzyme inhibitors that block digestion.
 This also “Break[s] down starches in grains into simple sugars so your body can digest them like a vegetable,” says Ann Marie.
 In addition, sprouting sparks the production of vitamin C and increases the level of carotene and B-complex vitamins available.